-Those revelations or discoveries were passed on to the following generations orally from Gurus or Acharyas (who practiced their teachings themselves) to Shishyas (disciples or earnest seeker after Truth) and later were recorded in a series of literatures are called Vedas, that is why it is called Shruti (lit. heard).
+Those revelations or discoveries were passed on to the following generations orally from Gurus or Acharyas (who practiced their teachings themselves) to Shishyas (disciples or earnest seeker after Truth) and later were recorded in a corpus of literatures and are called Vedas, that is why it is called Shruti (lit. heard).
 Subsequent literatures such as Vedangas (6 limbs or auxiliary disciplines for appreciation of Vedas), Upa-Vedas, (subsidiary social knowledge system) Puranas (Mythology), Itihasa (idealistic history) etc. were created and spread by rote and repetitions by some Shrutidharas (meritorious people who could memorize the whole episode by hearing once, twice or a few times).
 Therefore these literatures are called Smritis (lit. from memory).

 Vedic revelations are eternal in nature so these teachings and practices under an umbrella are commonly called - Sanatan dharma, Eternal Religion.
-The adherents and practitioners of Vedic teachings were called Hindus by Persians.
-It means the people who lived beyond river Sindhu.
-Persians replaced syllable 'S' by 'H' because of their difficulty in pronouncing syllable 'S' and later Greeks replaced 'H' by 'I' to make Sindhu as Indus due to their difficulty in pronouncing syllable 'H'.
-So Hinduism is a term given by people outside of India to denote a group of people who followed Vedic teachings.
+The adherents and practitioners of Vedic teachings were called Hindus by Persians because they called river Sindhu as Hindu due to difficulty in pronouncing 'S' and Greeks distorted it farther to Indus.

 Are Hindus Polytheistic, believer of many Gods with so many gods and goddesses?

 No. They are monotheistic.
 But God has many aspects and expressions suited to the seeker - with name and form, without name and form, with qualities, without qualities, dualistic, qualified monistic, non-dual monistic